MIC-DKFZ/niicat/Readme.md

 # niicat

+Copyright © German Cancer Research Center (DKFZ), Division of Medical Image Computing (MIC).
+Please make sure that your usage of this code is in compliance with the [code license](LICENSE).

 This is a tool to quickly preview nifti images on the terminal.
 This can be helpful if you are working on a remote server via SSH and do not have a -X connection.
 It uses [libsixel](https://github.com/saitoha/libsixel) to display the images.